Latino Republicans Place Their Bets on DACA

 “Over the last number of years, the trajectory has not been great for Republicans with Hispanic voters, include Donald Trump, exclude Donald Trump, the trajectory hasn’t been great.
 We know that this is a growing piece of the pie here,” a Republican strategist told me, adding that the administration’s success in other areas, like the passage of DACA legislation, could serve as a boost.
 “This president was dealt this hand after eight years of a predecessor who was unable to pass a law and here we are.
 There’s risk and there’s opportunity.”

 The urgency to coalesce Hispanic voters behind the Republican Party stems from an ongoing shift in voter demographics.
 Over the years, there’s been a considerable uptick in the number of Hispanic eligible voters, from 23.3 million in 2012 to 27.3 million in 2016, according to the Pew Research Center.
 Of course, there are several factions within the Hispanic community, some of which have long supported the GOP, but Hispanic voters have often leaned Democratic.
-While their electoral impact has been hindered by low-voter turnout, there’s reason to wonder about their influence down the road.
+While their electoral impact has been hindered by low voter turnout, there’s reason to wonder about their influence down the road.
 For example, a data analysis on 2016 voting, conducted for The Atlantic by Robert Griffin and Ruy Teixeira of the Center for American Progress’s States of Change project, found that the Republican base, made up in part by non-college-educated whites, is shrinking.

 The GOP acknowledged a shift in its post-2012 autopsy report.
 “We are not a policy committee, but among the steps Republicans take in the Hispanic community and beyond, we must embrace and champion comprehensive immigration reform,” it read.
 “If we do not, our Party’s appeal will continue to shrink to its core constituencies only.”

 Glenn McCall, an RNC committeeman from South Carolina and one of the authors of the report, is confident that Hispanic voters will back the party in upcoming races.
-“I think it’s going to grow next election cycle, as we look at some state and congressional races, I see that number growing with Hispanics,” he said, adding “I think it’s going to take some time and we’re going to be persistent about it.”
+“I think it’s going to grow next election cycle, as we look at some state and congressional races, I see that number growing with Hispanics,” he said, adding, “I think it’s going to take some time and we’re going to be persistent about it.”

 Muniz, along with other Hispanic Republican leaders, will meet with GOP lawmakers on Wednesday to lobby them to pass legislation codifying DACA protections.
 “If we don’t codify it, we’ll be in serious danger as a party,” he said.